apecia-kenghzou/rescue-radar/README.md

-# DisasterLink - Emergency Response Platform 🆘
+# Rescue Radar - Emergency Response Platform 🆘

-**DisasterLink** is a community-driven emergency response platform designed to connect people in need with those who can help during natural disasters.
+**Rescue Radar** is a community-driven emergency response platform designed to connect people in need with those who can help during natural disasters.
 It features a simple SOS submission form and an interactive map for responders.

 ## 🌍 Mission & Call for Hosting